Mishkat06/simple-api-fetcher/README.md

 # Simple API Fetcher

 ## Project Overview
 This project, `simple-api-fetcher`, is a Python-based application initially designed to interact with the Pokémon API (`https://pokeapi.co/api/v2/pokemon/`).
-It has been extended to include a backend API layer that allows fetching data from any public API URL via a `/fetch-api` route.
+It has been extended to include a backend API layer and a frontend UI for fetching and displaying API data.
 The program now supports:

 - **Day 2**: A command-line script (`api_fetcher.py`) that takes a Pokémon name as user input, fetches data from the Pokémon API, and displays formatted information (name, ID, height, weight, types, abilities).
-- **Day 3**: A Flask-based backend server (`server.py`) with a `/fetch-api` route that accepts a public API URL as input and returns parsed and formatted JSON or an error message.
+- **Day 3**: A Flask-based server (`server.py`) with a `/fetch-api` route that accepts a public API URL as input and returns parsed and formatted JSON or an error message.
+- **Day 4**: A frontend UI (`index.html`) with an input field to enter an API URL and a button to fetch data via the `/fetch-api` route, with responses displayed on the page.
+Supports multiple URLs sequentially.

-The project demonstrates skills in API integration, Python programming, Git version control, and backend development.
-The repository includes the main scripts (`api_fetcher.py`, `server.py`), a dependency list (`requirements.txt`), and this README for setup and usage instructions.
+The project demonstrates skills in API integration, Python programming, Git version control, backend development, and frontend development.
+The repository includes the main scripts (`api_fetcher.py`, `server.py`, `index.html`), a dependency list (`requirements.txt`), and this README for setup and usage instructions.

 ## Setup Instructions
 To run this project on your local machine, follow these steps: